 Covid: foodbanks; domestic abuse; hospice care; facemasks and other protective clothing; homelessness; laptops for children.

-We have committed funds to support a local group of sewers Thanet Facemasks who, by mid July, had provided 12,000 masks for essential workers across Thanet.
-We have also given funds to the Kent Coast Volunteers Hub for protective clothing for volunteer workers providing a community transport service to get people to their NHS appointments.
+We committed funds to support a local group of sewers Thanet Facemasks who, by mid July in the first year, had provided 12,000 masks for essential workers across Thanet.
+We also gave funds to the Kent Coast Volunteers Hub for protective clothing for volunteer workers providing a community transport service to get people to their NHS appointments.

 Funds have also been directed to Porchlight, for their work with the homeless, and to Age UK.

-In 2021, we have given 5 Chromebooks for the children at Millmead Children's Centre.
+In 2021, we gave 5 Chromebooks for the children at Millmead Children's Centre.
 Also, we supported Margate Rotary Club in collecting no longer wanted computer laptops to be redirected to local schools.
-These have been generously given by friends, family members and the people of Thanet.
+These were generously given by friends, family members and the people of Thanet.
 They are electronically cleaned and set up with an up to date educational programme.
-We have collected over 50 so far and are still open for business, if anyone wants to get in touch.
+We have collected over 50 and are still open for business, if anyone wants to get in touch.